douglasnovy/Engineering_Wiki/topics/Communication_Protocols.md

 sources: 3
 conflicts: 0
 confidence: 0.80
-generated: ['data\\extracted\\set_whitepapers\\engineering_white_papers_WhitePapers_Alarms_EngineeringStandard-8864DASCommunicationAlarmmsg_208fb445.md', 'data\\extracted\\set_whitepapers\\engineering_white_papers_WhitePapers_SecureCommunication_SettingupSecureCommunicationsr4docx_3749cf68.md', 'data\\extracted\\set_whitepapers\\engineering_white_papers_WhitePapers_ServerMigration_ESCSecureCommunicationPortspdf_d3ae44db.md']  # This would be a timestamp
+generated: ['data\\extracted\\set_scaling_test\\engineering_white_papers_WhitePapers_Alarms_EngineeringStandard-8864DASCommunicationAlarmmsg_208fb445.md', 'data\\extracted\\set_scaling_test\\engineering_white_papers_WhitePapers_SecureCommunication_SettingupSecureCommunicationsr4docx_3749cf68.md', 'data\\extracted\\set_scaling_test\\engineering_white_papers_WhitePapers_ServerMigration_ESCSecureCommunicationPortspdf_d3ae44db.md']  # This would be a timestamp
 ---

 ## Title
-Secure Communication and Alarm Management for 8864 DAS and StackVision Systems
+Secure Communication and Alarm Standards for StackVision–8864 Integration

 ---

 ## Overview
-This document consolidates engineering standards and procedures for implementing secure communications between the 8864 Data Acquisition System (DAS) and StackVision, as well as configuring communication alarms to ensure system reliability.
+This knowledge base entry consolidates engineering standards and procedures for implementing secure communications between StackVision servers and 8864 Data Acquisition Systems (DAS), along with best practices for configuring communication alarms.
+These measures ensure reliable data transfer, robust security, and timely detection of communication failures, which are critical for maintaining compliance, operational continuity, and system integrity.
-The 8864 DAS, when integrated with StackVision, supports advanced secure communication protocols and alarm mechanisms that safeguard data integrity, maintain operational continuity, and provide early detection of communication failures.

 ---

 ## Key Concepts

-### 8864 DAS
+### StackVision–8864 Communication
+- **StackVision**: An environmental data acquisition and reporting system.
-A data acquisition system used for environmental monitoring and compliance reporting, often integrated with StackVision for data management and analysis.
+- **8864 DAS**: A data acquisition device used for environmental monitoring, capable of secure communication and alarm integration.

-### StackVision
-A server-based platform for environmental data collection, processing, and reporting.
-It communicates with the 8864 DAS for real-time and historical data.

-### Secure Communications
-A method of protecting data exchange between the 8864 DAS and StackVision using encryption, authentication, and tunneling techniques.

-### Communication Alarms
-Automated alerts triggered when communication between the 8864 DAS and StackVision is interrupted or degraded, enabling timely intervention.
+- **Communication Alarm**: A system alert triggered when data transfer between StackVision and the 8864 DAS fails or when core services stop functioning.
+- **Secure Communication**: Encrypted and authenticated data exchange between devices to prevent unauthorized access or tampering.

+### Secure Communication Principles
+- **SSH Reverse Tunneling**: A secure connection initiated by the 8864 to the StackVision server, functioning like a port-specific VPN.
+- **Public/Private Key Authentication**: RSA-2048 keys used to verify device and server identities.
+- **Encryption & Signing**: AES-128 encryption for data confidentiality and HMAC-SHA256 for message integrity.
+- **Key Exchange**: Diffie-Hellman protocol for secure session key negotiation.

 ---

 ## Technical Details

-### Secure Communication Implementation
-Beginning with firmware version 5.02, the 8864 DAS supports secure communications via **SSH reverse tunneling**:
-- **Connection Direction**: Initiated from the 8864 to the StackVision server, eliminating the need for inbound firewall rules.
-- **Functionality**: Acts as a port-specific VPN between the devices.
-- **Authentication**:
-  - Uses **2048-bit RSA public/private keys**.
-  - Public keys of each 8864 must be installed on the StackVision server’s SSH service.
-  - The StackVision server’s public key must be installed on each 8864.
-- **Encryption & Integrity**:
-  - AES-128 encryption for data confidentiality.
-  - HMAC-SHA256 for message integrity.
-  - Diffie-Hellman key exchange for session key negotiation.
-- **Security Considerations**:
-  - Public keys can be distributed over unsecured channels but must be carefully managed to prevent unauthorized key installation.
-  - Only trusted devices should be authenticated.

 ### Communication Alarm Configuration
-The **8864 DAS Communication Alarm** can be implemented to detect failures in data exchange:
 - **Implementation Methods**:
-  - Historically via **Windows Task Scheduler**.
+  - Historically implemented via **Windows Task Scheduler** scripts.
-  - Preferred method: **StackVision polling alarms** configured entirely within StackStudio.
+  - Enhanced approach uses **StackVision polling alarms** configured entirely within **StackStudio**.
-- **Advantages of StackVision Polling**:
+- **Advantages of StackStudio Configuration**:
-  - Detects failures even if StackVision core services stop.
+  - Detects failures in StackVision core services.
-  - Uses an **8864 counter channel** for monitoring.
+  - Utilizes an **8864 counter channel** for monitoring.
 - **Future Development**:
-  - Planned integration of this alarm functionality directly into 8864 firmware.
+  - Planned integration of alarm functionality directly into 8864 firmware.

+### Secure Communication Setup (Firmware v5.02+)
+1. **Connection Initiation**:
+   - On boot, the 8864 establishes a reverse SSH tunnel to the StackVision server.
+   - Outbound-only connection—no inbound firewall ports need to be opened.
+2. **Key Installation**:
+   - Install the 8864’s public key on the StackVision server’s SSH service.
+   - Install the StackVision server’s public key on the 8864.
+   - Keys can be distributed via unsecured channels but must be monitored to prevent rogue installations.
+3. **Authentication & Encryption**:
+   - RSA-2048 keys for authentication.
+   - AES-128 encryption for data confidentiality.
+   - HMAC-SHA256 for message integrity.
+   - Diffie-Hellman for secure key exchange.

-### Network and Firewall Considerations
+### Network Port Considerations
+- **StackVision Server**:
-- No inbound firewall penetration is required for secure communications.
+  - No inbound ports required for client connections.
+  - Modbus communication with DCS or instruments may require specific ports if acting as a Modbus server.
+- **Firewall**:
-- All connections are outbound from the 8864 to StackVision.
+  - Outbound-only connections from 8864 to StackVision server.
-- Ports for unused services can be closed to reduce attack surface.
+  - No inbound penetration required for secure communications.

 ---

 ## Best Practices

-1. **Use the Latest Firmware**: Ensure 8864 DAS firmware is at least v5.02 to enable SSH reverse tunneling.
+1. **Alarm Configuration**:
+   - Prefer StackStudio-based alarm setups over external schedulers for integrated monitoring.
+   - Use polling alarms to detect both communication failures and service stoppages.
+   - Assign alarms to dedicated 8864 counter channels for clarity.

-2. **Key Management**:
+2. **Secure Communication Management**:
-   - Maintain strict control over key installation.
+   - Maintain strict control over public key installation to prevent unauthorized access.
-   - Regularly audit installed keys on both the 8864 and StackVision server.
+   - Regularly audit installed keys on both server and devices.
-3. **Alarm Configuration**:
-   - Implement communication alarms within StackVision for robust monitoring.
-   - Test alarms periodically to confirm functionality.
-4. **Firewall Configuration**:
+   - Use firmware v5.02 or later to leverage SSH reverse tunneling.
+   - Ensure encryption and authentication settings meet compliance requirements.

+3. **Firewall & Network Security**:
-   - Allow only necessary outbound connections from the 8864.
+   - Configure firewalls to allow outbound connections from 8864 devices.
-   - Close unused ports to enhance security.
+   - Close unused ports to reduce attack surface.
-5. **Documentation & Change Control**:
-   - Document all configuration changes.
-   - Follow engineering standards for alarm and communication setup.
+   - Monitor network traffic for anomalies.

 ---

 ## Source Attribution

-- **Document 1**: Provided details on the 8864 DAS Communication Alarm standard, including historical implementation via Windows Task Scheduler, advantages of StackVision polling alarms, and use of an 8864 counter channel.
+- **Document 1**: Provided details on communication alarm implementation, advantages of StackStudio configuration, and planned firmware integration for alarms.
-- **Document 2**: Described the secure communication setup between 8864 DAS and StackVision using SSH reverse tunneling, key exchange, and authentication procedures.
+- **Document 2**: Explained secure communication setup between StackVision and 8864 using SSH reverse tunneling, RSA key authentication, and firewall considerations.
-- **Document 3**: Outlined network connection requirements, encryption standards (AES-128, HMAC-SHA256, RSA-2048), and firewall considerations for secure communications.
+- **Document 3**: Outlined network port requirements, encryption standards (AES-128, HMAC-SHA256), and authentication methods (RSA-2048, Diffie-Hellman) for StackVision secure communications.

 ---

-If you’d like, I can also create a **step-by-step configuration guide** combining the secure communication setup and alarm configuration into a single operational procedure.
-This would make it easier for engineers to implement both security and monitoring in one workflow.
+If you’d like, I can also create a **diagram showing the secure communication flow and alarm monitoring architecture** to visually tie these concepts together.
 Would you like me to prepare that?

 ## Glossary

 - **8864**: Data controller platform used by engineering

-## Glossary

-- **8864**: Data controller platform used by engineering

-## Glossary

-- **8864**: Data controller platform used by engineering
+- **MODBUS**: Serial communications protocol for industrial automation